AccelByte/accelbyte-python-modular-sdk/docs/samples/tic-tac-toe.md

 ## Learn More

-You can find our Python Extend SDK in our [public Github](https://github.com/AccelByte/accelbyte-python-sdk).
+You can find our Modular Python SDK in our [public Github](https://github.com/AccelByte/accelbyte-python-modular-sdk).
 Interested in learning more about our solutions?
 Get in touch [here](https://accelbyte.io/request-a-demo/?utm_source=website&utm_medium=blog).